angeria/bitsek/README.md

 ## About
 This is a Haskell project in the course "Program Design and Data Structures" during spring term 2018 at Uppsala University.

 Bitsek is a local cryptocurrency with a non-distributed ledger.
-It runs on blockchain and a proof-of-work mechanism based on hashing with SHA256.
+It runs on a blockchain and a proof-of-work mechanism based on hashing with SHA256.

 ## Authors
 Benjamin Angeria, Holger Swartling and Fabian Haglund.